lolo101/MsgViewer/README.md

 Display Language may be configured in the Options.
 The default value is the platform locale.

-`F11` will switch between English and current Display Language.
+`F11` will switch between English and the current Display Language.

 `F12` will show Translation Dialog to edit a locale.